-I originally studied classical guitar and piano at Leeds College of Music before studying early music at the Hochschule für Künste, Bremen.
-I later returned to academic studies, gaining a BA in Art History and Music with the Open University, an MA in Psychology of Music at Sheffield University, and a DPhil in Music at Oxford University.
+I originally studied classical guitar and piano at Leeds College of Music, before studying early music at the Hochschule für Künste, Bremen.
+After working for several years I returned to study, gaining a BA in Art History and Music with the Open University, an MA in Psychology of Music at Sheffield University, and a DPhil in Music at Oxford University.

 My early career was spent working as a performer and instrumental tutor, but I have also worked in music publishing, the recording industry, broadcasting, and arts management.

-I have worked in higher education since 2007 and have taught in several HE institutions, working variously as a lecturer, tutor, workshop leader, and dissertation supervisor.
-I completed training in teaching in higher education at the Oxford Learning Institute and am a Fellow of the Higher Education Academy.
-I have been an Associate Lecturer with the Open University since 2009.
+I have worked in Higher Education since 2007 and have taught in several HE institutions, working variously as a lecturer, tutor, workshop leader, and dissertation supervisor.
+I completed training in teaching in higher education at the Oxford Learning Institute and am a Fellow of the Higher Education Academy (FHEA).
+I have been an Associate Lecturer with the Open University since 2009 and currently tutor on the MA in Music and undergraduate modules in the arts and humanities.

 Much of my research has been concerned with the history, psychology, and aesthetics of performance, with a particular focus on recording; my work in this area considers the intersection of music and technology, the extent to which technology influences artistic practice, and the ways in which musicians respond to the challenges and opportunities presented by technical innovations.
 It encompasses a range of disciplines including musicology, psychology of music, performance studies, cultural history, oral history, and the history and analysis of recordings.